rohnach29/meal-notify/DEBUG_GUIDE.md

 - But `timeMatches: 0` in cron

 **Possible causes:**
-- Current time is not within 2 minutes of scheduled time
+- Current time does not exactly match scheduled time (cron runs every minute, so exact match required)
 - Cron is not running at the right time

 **How to check:**
 - Look at `[CRON]` logs - they show the time difference
-- Check if cron is running every 5 minutes
+- Check if cron is running every minute
 - Check if your scheduled time is correct

 **Solution:**
-- Set a test time 2 minutes from now
+- Set a test time 1 minute from now
-- Call `/api/cron` manually at that time
+- Call `/api/cron` manually at that exact time
-- Check if it matches
+- Check if it matches (timeDiff should be 0)

 ### Issue 5: Serverless function restarts